Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Conclusion

 The attacks described here pose a potentially serious privacy risk to residents living in subsidized housing.
-The aim of this paper is to highlight and quantify these risks to aid policymakers and public officials in designing future privacy protections.
+The aim of this paper is to evaluate these risks to aid policymakers and public officials in designing future privacy protections.
 Per Carnegie Mellon University's Institutional Review Board, our research does not meet the criteria for human subjects research and does not qualify for exemption or review, but we are independently taking steps to ensure our research does not help to bring about the potential privacy harms we raise here.
-While our results suggest that these attacks may not be effective against the new 2020 Decennial Census disclosure avoidance system, people who were living in public housing in 2010 remain potentially vulnerable.
+While our results suggest that these attacks may be less effective against the new 2020 Decennial Census disclosure avoidance system, people who were living in public housing in 2010 remain potentially vulnerable.

-To avoid increasing the risk of harm to those individuals in the process of disclosing these risks, all of our household-level results are reported using \emph{only synthetic} data.
-We do not attempt to re-identify any of the households in reconstructions on \emph{real} data.
-As an additional precaution, the full results of reconstructions on real data will be kept confidential, and we will never attempt to re-identify them---we report only aggregate statistics about reconstructions conducted with real data.
-The code and linked data we used to conduct these attacks are only available by request and by review, for replication purposes only, subject to review.
+To avoid increasing the risk of harm in the process of disclosing these risks, all of our household-level results are reported using \emph{only synthetic} data.
+We do not attempt to re-identify any of the households in reconstructions from published data.
+As an additional precaution, the full results of reconstructions on published data will be kept confidential, we will never attempt to re-identify them, and we report only aggregate statistics.
+The code and linked data we used to conduct these attacks are only available by request and subject to review, for replication purposes only.
 We shared earlier versions of this research with both the Census Bureau and Department of Housing and Urban Development, and we encourage them to consider our results when designing privacy protections for current and planned data products.

 \thefigure{\thesection.\arabic{figure}}